Crappy presentations logo

 Now, let’s talk about how to make that happen.

-How to Use Visuals to Persuade
+How to use visuals to persuade

 A presentation design firm doesn’t just make slides look pretty, it makes them work.
 So we’ve decided to share some tea on how to use visuals for persuasion in presentations, straight from the experts:

 Not all information is equally important.
 Design your slides so that the most crucial message stands out first.
 For example, If you’re creating a corporate presentation on revenue growth.
-Instead of this- Our company has experienced a 200% increase in revenue over the last three years, which has been driven by a combination of strategic acquisitions and organic market expansion, you should try- 200% REVENUE GROWTH in 3 years
+Instead of- "Our company has experienced a 200% increase in revenue over the last three years, which has been driven by a combination of strategic acquisitions and organic market expansion", you should try- 200% REVENUE GROWTH in 3 years (in big, bold text with a supporting visual).
+Then, support it with a simple graph and a one-liner explanation.
+Your audience immediately gets it.

 Colors trigger emotions and associations.
 Use them wisely: